chandan-24/chat-gpt-react-client/README.md

 This repository is released under the MIT license.
 See LICENSE for more details.

-Please note that you will need to have an extranal API based on [chat-gpt-celery-flask ](https://github.com/shamspias/chat-gpt-celery-flask) to use GPT-3 functionality in the client.
+Please note that you will need to have an extranal API based on [chat-gpt-celery-flask ](https://github.com/shamspias/chat-gpt-celery-flask) to use GPT-3 functionality in the client."# chat-gpt-react-django"